khofstadter/CS220-AU-navigating-the-digital-world/README.md

 _How many of you plan to use the PCs in these labs for course work?_

-_If you are not a first-year student, have you used the Student Union or the Media Centre's or the SU creative studios on campus?_
+_If you are not a first-year student, have you used the Student Union or the Media Centre creative studios on campus?_

 What software/hardware do you have experience with for creating or editing content with e.g., Photoshop, iMovie, microphones, video cameras, your phone with apps?